-Department of Anthropology, Department of Theoretical Biology, Faculty of Life Sciences, University of Vienna
+Department of Evolutionary Anthropology, Faculty of Life Sciences, University of Vienna

 Mag.
 Dr. Sonja Windhager (MSc, PhD)

 Member of the Surface Scanner Lab (URL below)